Impact

 Risk and Exploitability

 The CVSS score of 2.3 indicates low severity.
-EPSS is not available, and the vulnerability is not listed in CISA’s KEV catalog.
+The EPSS score of < 1% demonstrates a very low probability of exploitation.
+The vulnerability is not listed in CISA’s KEV catalog.
 Exploitation requires an attacker who controls a modified server that clients connect to, meaning the attacker must first compromise or impersonate a legitimate server.
 The limited scope of the memory overwrite also reduces overall risk, though impacted systems could suffer crashes or integrity issues.

 OpenCVE Enrichment